What is Mental Modeler?

 - Gray, S., Zanre, E., and Gray S. 2013.
 Fuzzy Cognitive Maps as representations of mentalmodels and group beliefs: theoretical and technical issues.
 In Fuzzy Cognitive maps for Applied Sciences and Engineering - From fundamentals to extensions and learning algorithms Ed: Elpiniki I. Papageorgiou.
 Springer Publishing

-Education MaterialsDownload the Mental Modeler Manual
+Education MaterialsDownload the Instructors Guide to Using Mental Modeler in the Classroom Download the Mental Modeler Manual

 Case Studies and Applications